"

 Respiratory Therapy Requirements and Qualifications

-To become a respiratory therapist typically requires a minimum of an associate degree.
-Although there is an increase in demand for bachelor programs, especially in urban areas.
-Most respiratory therapy programs will have limited admission, and require some prerequisite coursework in general education courses such as anatomy and physiology, psychology, English and math.
-Once accepted into the program, students will learn about pharmacology, respiratory care sciences and management across the lifespan, and will have some clinical coursework.
+An associate degree is typically required to become a respiratory therapist, although there is a growing demand for bachelor’s degree programs, especially in urban areas.
+Most respiratory therapy programs have limited admission and require prerequisite coursework in general education subjects such as anatomy and physiology, psychology, English, and math.
+Once accepted, students will study pharmacology, respiratory care sciences, and management across the lifespan, and will complete clinical coursework.

-The accreditation body in the United States for respiratory therapy colleges and universities is the Commission on Accreditation for Respiratory Care (CoARC), which utilizes an ‘outcomes based’ process to document program effectiveness.
-Accreditation information will be available on any respiratory care program website.
+In the United States, the Commission on Accreditation for Respiratory Care (CoARC) is the accrediting body for respiratory therapy programs.
+CoARC uses an outcomes-based process to document program effectiveness.
+Accreditation information can be found on the website of any accredited respiratory care program.

 Attributions